when things go wrong

 Initially, many venue operators will do regular stock takes and review the recipe costs.
 Unfortunately, this time-consuming process often gets delayed as focus is shifted to completion of higher priority tasks.
 It is very important that the data within your POS system is regularly maintained to remain accurate and ensure correct operation of the entire system.
 If you need to know how much stock you should have on hand at any point in time, the corresponding data has to be correctly entered.

 If your venue doesn’t require features enabling product costing or staff time and attendance management, then you should look for a system which doesn’t include these features or can be configured to disable the features you don’t need.
-It makes sense to pay only for the features you will actually use.
+When selecting a solution from amongst the many different, popular POS systems for restaurants, It makes sense to pay only for the features you will actually use.

 Data integrity helps make important decisions